misterunknown/ifm/README.md

   * >= PHP 5.4
   * optional: cURL extention (for remote upload)

+## issues
+If you are running the IFM on windows systems (e.g. XAMPP) it is necessary that you turn off showing the owner and group info in the configuration section.
+Otherwise the IFM uses functions that are not available in windows environments and will not work.

 ## installation
 Just copy this ifm.php to your webspace - thats all :)